djipco/djipevents/README.md

 [Node.js](https://nodejs.org).
 It features methods to register, trigger and delete events.
 It is a mostly abstract class meant to be extended by (or mixed into) other objects.

-It is currently available in 3 flavors:
+It is currently available in 3 flavours:

   * **CommonJS**: ES5 syntax for Node.js
   * **ESM**: ES6 module syntax for modern browsers